bradendubois/do-calculus/README.md

 A regression test suite is implemented in the software, and by default, is run at launch.
 Any number of test files can be created, and by default are located in ``regression_tests/test_files``.
 They allow for various kinds of tests, including simply checking that probability calculated matches an expected, whether some set of tests sum to some value, and a couple more.

 For information on creating test files, see ``Regression Tests``.

+### Decorator Usage

+Decorators are an advanced Python concept relying on its functional programming; it is not heavily used yet in this software.

+For information on decorators, see ``Decorator Usage``.

 ### Source Code Design / Architecture